Overview

 Leaving behind the charms of Swakopmund we continue our journey to Southern Namibia and the Namib Desert.
-We make a short stop in Walvis Bay this morning before turning east towards the heart of the desert.
-Our afternoon will be spent with a local guide who will introduce us to the wonders of the desert environment.
-An early night is advisable as tomorrow will see us up as the dawn breaks.
+While bidding a reluctant farewell to the ocean, we make a stop to commemorate our crossing of the Tropic of Capricorn this morning before turning east towards the heart of the

 Day 3 – Keetmanshoop